 4. Find and choose Bitcoin then complete the purchase

 Now that an account is verified and funded with NZD, the next step is to buy Bitcoin.
 To get started, click "Trade" on the left sidebar.
 This will bring up the "Assets" list where the users can search and select Bitcoin to purchase.
 Select how much to spend and click "Instant Buy".
 The BTC amount will be purchased based on the current Bitcoin price and shown in the trade history.
 The number of Bitcoins will be stored on Swyftx and then transferred to an external wallet.

 Where To Store Bitcoin In New Zealand

-Users that buy and store Bitcoin on cryptocurrency exchanges are putting the ownership of the asset at risk of theft and fraudulent activity.
+Users who buy and store Bitcoin on cryptocurrency exchanges are putting the ownership of the asset at risk of theft and fraudulent activity.
 The safest and most secure place to store purchased Bitcoins is to withdraw to a hardware wallet such as a Ledger Nano X or CoolWallet Pro and keep it in your possession.